Patient’s Rights and Responsibilities

-- To complete and accurate information regarding your condition, your medical care, treatment alternatives, the risks and possible side-effects of specific treatments, and to be informed of any unanticipated outcomes.
+2. To be informed and agree to care with complete and accurate information regarding your condition, your medical care, treatment alternatives, the risks and possible side-effects of specific treatments, and to be informed of any unanticipated outcomes.

-- To participate freely in all aspects of your care including resolving problems with your care decisions, and to agree to that care.
+3. To participate freely in all aspects of your care including resolving problems with your care decisions.

-- To timely complaint resolution without fear of retribution or denial of care.
-Register a complaint by contacting the nursing supervisor, if it requires immediate attention, or by contacting the hospital administration if further attention is needed.
+8. To timely complaint resolution without fear of retribution or denial of care.
+You may register a complaint by contacting the nursing supervisor, if it requires immediate attention, or by contacting the hospital administration.

-- To donate organs and other tissues and to receive information and counseling from our medical staff.
+14. To donate organs and other tissues and to receive information and counseling from our staff.
 You may also delegate your directions to family or surrogate decision makers.

 If you feel your rights have been violated, you may file a complaint using our internal grievance system by contacting: